 (7) the degree that rehabilitation or behavior modification alleviate the risk.

 Question: What if the beneficiary of this petition is a child?

-Answer: Irrespective of the nature and severity of the petitionerâs specified offense and other past criminal acts and irrespective of whether the petitioner and beneficiary will be residing either in the same household or within close proximity to one another, the adjudicator must automatically presume that risks existsâ where the intended beneficiary of the petition is a child.
-The burden is on the petitioner to rebut and overcome the presumption
+Answer: Irrespective of the nature and severity of the petitioners specified offense and other past criminal acts and irrespective of whether the petitioner and beneficiary will be residing either in the same household or within close proximity to one another, the adjudicator must automatically presume that risks exists where the intended beneficiary of the petition is a child.

 The fact that past acts were perpetrated only against children or that the petitioner and beneficiary will not be residing in the same household or in close proximity are not alone sufficient to find no risk to an adult beneficiary.